 In this Division —

-“Div.
-5A insurance” means any insurance provided under regulation 70A(a) or (b) that is provided on the basis that the Member is covered by the insurance unless the Member elects to not be covered.
+Div.
+5A insurance means any insurance provided under regulation 70A(a) or (b) that is provided on the basis that the Member is covered by the insurance unless the Member elects to not be covered.

 [Regulation 69GA inserted in Gazette 8 Jul 2008 p.
 3221.]